danielklloglu/My-Projects/docs/README.md

   - Co-built an entertainment media network focused on arts & music
   - Managed a team of content creators and writers to create engaging and effective content
   - Experimented with monetization strategies and ways of reaching new audiences/customers
+  - Used Adobe Illustrator, Photoshop, and Figma to create content
-  - Increased audience reach and by 250% <br>
+  - Increased audience reach by 250% <br>

 **Radio Host** @ [89.3 WNUR-FM](https://wnur.northwestern.edu/) <br>
 _(September 2022 - Present)_ <br>